-Based on the City's roles described above, the strategies in the attached materials are grouped into two broad categories:
+Based on the City's roles in addressing housing needs described above, the strategies in each table are grouped into two broad categories:

 - Land Use Strategies.
-(Shown in green).
+(Shown in green headings).
 These are related to the City's primary role of land use planning and management. - Other, Non-Land Use Strategies.
-(Shown in orange).
+(Shown in orange headings).
 These are other strategies the City may employ to help builders and housing providers deliver needed housing.
-These strategies must all occur within the parameters of the land use framework.
+These strategies must still all occur within the parameters of the land use framework.
 Some of these strategies are also used by other organizations and partners involved in provision of housing.